KannonZenetism/zenetism-field-physics/lattice-mathematics/lmx/formalization-of-meaning.md

-# LMX Addendum: Formalization of Meaning in the Hypostatic Lattice
+# LMX: Formalization of Meaning in the Hypostatic Lattice

 ## 1. Core Principle